-7. Classical Genetic Algorithms
+5.6 Classical Genetic Algorithms

-7.1.
-Introduction
+5.6.1 Introduction

-Genetic Algorithms (GA) are based on the Darwinian theory of natural selection.
+Genetic Algorithms (GA) are based on the Darwinian theory of natural selection and survival of the fittest.
 The search algorithm mimics reproduction, crossover, and mutations in nature.
-The roots of genetic algorithms are traced to work done by (Holland, 1975).
-Taking a quote from (Davis, 1987):
+The roots of genetic algorithms are traced to work done by Holland [38].
+Taking a quote from Davis [39]:

 "In nature species are searching for beneficial adaptations to a complicated and changing environment.
 The "knowledge" that each species gains with a new generation is embodied in the makeup of chromosomes.
-The operations that alter the chromosomal makeup are applied when parent reproduce; among them are random mutation, inversion of chromosomal material and crossover--exchange of chromosomal material between two parents' chromosomes.
+The operations that alter the chromosomal makeup are applied when parents reproduce; among them are random mutation, inversion of chromosomal material and crossover--exchange of chromosomal material between two parents' chromosomes.
 Random mutation provides background variation and occasionally introduces beneficial material into a species' chromosomes.
 Inversion alters the location of genes on a chromosome, allowing genes that are co-adapted to cluster on a chromosome, increasing their probability of moving together during crossover.
 Crossover exchanges corresponding genetic material from two parent chromosomes, allowing beneficial genes on different parents to be combined in their offspring."

-Goldberg has suggested four ways that genetic algorithms are different from traditional derivative-based algorithms:
+Goldberg [40] has suggested four ways that genetic algorithms are different from traditional derivative-based algorithms: